KreiZi0/MobileAppNative/README.md

 # Mobile app
-To learn using React Native to develop a mobile app.
+Learn how to use React Native to develop a mobile app.